 To ensure the capacity and IO of each disk is used as efficiently as possible, up to four database copies are deployed per-disk.
-The normal run-time copy layout ensures that there is no more than a single active database copy per disk.
+The normal run-time copy layout ensures that there's no more than a single active database copy per disk.

 At least one disk in the traditional storage disk pool is reserved as a hot spare.
 AutoReseed is enabled and quickly restores database redundancy after a disk failure by activating the hot spare and initiating database copy reseeds.